Friends

 AVIARY BIRD FOOD CAMPAIGN

-It’s that time of year again!
-Our annual Aviary Bird Food Campaign for 2024 is here and we are ready for your support.
-This year’s food campaign goal is $6,000.
-Please show your support by donating to our wildlife ambassadors housed in the park’s aviary.
+Do you want to show your support to our wildlife ambassadors housed in the park’s aviary?
 These nonreleaseable birds help park rangers educate the kids of Cumberland County, as well as, surrounding counties in our state.
+A great way to support these beautiful creatures is by donating to their food fund.

 To donate on our website simply click the PayPal “DONATE” button above.